The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

-The \textsc{Sweep} procedure in Algorithm~\ref{alg:sweep} will be used to construct the switch sequence between two realizations whose symmetric difference is a primitive alternating circuit $x_1x_2\cdots x_{2\ell}$.
+The \textsc{Sweep} procedure in Algorithm~\ref{alg:sweep} will be used to construct the switch sequence between two realizations whose symmetric difference is a primitive alternating circuit $C=x_1x_2\cdots x_{2\ell}$.
+Suppose that some of the alternating primitive circuits from $\nabla$ have already had their edges and non-edges exchanged compared to $X$ along the switch sequence; let the current realization be $G$.
+Let $C$ be the next alternating circuit in $X$ whose edges and non-edges we exchange using \textsc{Sweep}.
 We assume that $x_1x_2\not\in E(G)$.
-Most steps of the algorithm involve a single switch (line~\ref{state:switch}) which removes an edge $x_1x_{2t+2}$, fixes two edges $x_{2t}x_{2t+1}$, $x_{2t+1}x_{2t+2}$ of the symmetric difference, and inserts a chord $x_1x_{2t}$.
-If $x_1x_{2t}$ is not a chord then a different function, \textsc{Double step} (described in Algorithm~\ref{alg:switches}), is called twice in succession, to perform two switches. \textsc{Double step} is designed to avoid the use of $x_1x_{2t}$, and is also applied in a couple of other tricky situations (captured by the set $\mathcal{M}$).
+Most steps of the algorithm involve a single switch (line~\ref{state:switch}) which removes an edge $x_1x_{2t+2}$, fixes two edges $x_{2t}x_{2t+1}$, $x_{2t+1}x_{2t+2}$ of the symmetric difference, and inserts an edge $x_1x_{2t}$ (which has to be a chord).
+If $x_1x_{2t}$ is non-chord then a different function, \textsc{Double step} (described in Algorithm~\ref{alg:switches}), is called twice in succession, to perform two switches. \textsc{Double step} is designed to avoid the use of $x_1x_{2t}$.
 When $x_1=x_{2t}$ and $x_{2t-1}=x_{2t+2}$ or $x_{2t-2}=x_{2t+1}$, however, calling \textsc{Double step} is not feasible, therefore a special switch avoiding $x_1x_{2t}$ is performed (lines~\ref{state:switch1}~and~\ref{state:switch2}).
 Addition and subtraction of edges naturally means that we add the edge to, or remove the edge from, the edge set of the first operand.